Johangalle/Cryptography/stream.md

 Stream ciphers essentially require you to generate a pseudo-random stream and to XOR this with plaintext / ciphertext.

-Modern stream ciphers also have an initialisation.
+Modern stream ciphers also have an initialisation vector.
 This is not shown in these (simple) examples.

 LFSR (Linear Feedback Shift Registers) are a component opf modern stream ciphers.
 As a standalone means, they are not a suitable stream cipher.